Guidelines for Submitting an Abstract to ASLM2018

 - Conclusions: Summarise key findings from the results and their application to public health and laboratory medicine.

-Abstract submission will open 1 June 2018 and will close 31 July 2018.
-If you encounter difficulty submitting your abstract, please contact email@example.com
+Abstract submissions opened 1 June 2018 and will close 10 August 2018.
+If you encounter difficulty submitting your abstract, please contact firstname.lastname@example.org

 Choose a “Scientific Track” and “Category” during the submission process.
 The Track Category is the general heading under which the abstract will be reviewed and later published.
 The Track Category which best describes the subject of the abstract should be selected.
 Please also identify a second choice for Track and Category.
 The meeting organisers reserve the right to determine the final Track Category that best suits the abstract content.
 Abstracts that do not fall within any of the tracks related to the conference will be rejected.